-Given here are five main tips that would be handy when you buy used equipment from the gym.
+Given here are five handy tips for buying used equipment from the gym:

-- Understand the major difference between the three basic conditions in which gym equipment could be sold
+- Understand the difference between the 3 basic conditions of used gym equipment

-- Have specifications in mind and set a budget for the purchase
+- Know what you need and set a budget for the purchase

 - Realize that purchasing used gym equipment helps you save ample money and time

-- Be sure that the dealer/individual you are dealing with and making offers on the machines is reliable and trustworthy.
+- Be sure that the dealer is reliable and trustworthy

 Now, let’s look into each of the five tips in detail to understand them better.

-1. Understand the major difference between the three basic conditions in which gym equipment could be sold
+1. Understand the difference between the 3 basic conditions of used gym equipment

-Used gym equipment could belong to any of the three categories as-is (working condition), serviced and cleaned, and remanufactured, each of which bears different pricing.
+Used gym equipment belongs to any of the three categories: as-is (working condition), serviced and cleaned, and remanufactured, each of which bears different pricing.

-Of the three, buying old equipment in the ‘as-is’ condition is the cheapest as you buy the machine without any added expenses.
+Buying old equipment in the ‘as-is’ condition (as good as it is just right out of the warehouse) is the cheapest as you buy the machine without any added expenses.

-But this is also possible only when all that you want is a piece of simple equipment that helps you stay healthy without any fuss.
+But this is recommended only when all that you want is a piece of simple equipment that helps you stay healthy without any fuss.